 Our experienced clinical negligence solicitors offer victims of medical negligence a free consultation to assess their eligibility to claim compensation.
-To talk to us in confidence about our ‘no win, no fee’ clinical negligence claims service, request a call-back or phone us on 0800 083 5500.
+To talk to us in confidence about our ‘no win, no fee’ clinical negligence claims service, phone us on 0800 083 5500.

 Blackwater Law are able to offer immediate legal advice and representation from our office in Essex, and our team of clinical negligence solicitors have the right experience and expertise to guide you through the legal process of claiming compensation for medical negligence and accidents.